darraghogorman37/Milestone-Project-1/README.md

 ## Testing

 1. Test Deployment
+    1. Visit the relevant webpage address (https://darraghogorman37.github.io/) and ensure site is live.
+    2. Visit the above address via Google Chrome, Internet Explorer and Mozilla Firefox browsers.
+    3. Compare the "deployed" version of the website with the version outputted from the source code in the project repository.

 2. Home Page
     1. Click on each of the navbar links and verify they each bring the user to the intended webpage.